 Roberto: “This one’s easy.
 It’s close to the road!”

-Táganan is like a world trapped in amber.
-Ancient vines sprawl every which way like wild shrubs – each one is a different variety.
+Ancient vines sprawl every which way like wild shrubs; each one is a different variety.
 Walking through these vineyards felt like foraging, or better yet, digging up fossils.
-Jimmy Hayes couldn’t stop clicking photographs.
 I remembered my conversation with José in Mill Valley.
-He was right – there would be no single-varietal wines on this side of the island.
+He was right; there would be no single-varietal wines on this side of the island.

 Envínate’s Tenerife project has several bottlings.
-It’s flagship Táganan vineyard is called Parcela Margalagua or “mother of the water.”
-It’s a cooler area (for the Canaries), with vines that are at least 100 years old.
+Its flagship Táganan vineyard is called Parcela Margalagua or “mother of the water.”
+It’s a cooler area (for the Canaries) with vines at least 100 years old.
 I tasted one of just 600 bottles produced of Margalagua with José, following its arc over three days.
-Never in my wildest dreams did I imagine such a serene, seductive, red wine, born in such a violently rugged place.
+Never in my wildest dreams did I imagine such a serene, seductive red wine, born in such a violently rugged place.

 I’ve been jolted by wine plenty of times.
-There’s good jolt and there’s bad jolt.
+There’s a good jolt, and there’s a bad jolt.
 Bad jolt happens more often than I’d like (synonymous with bitter beer face).
-Good jolt is rare.
+A good jolt is rare.
 Even at just 12.6% alcohol, “La Habanera” jolted me.
-It is hard to put into words because I can’t compare Listan Negro to anything other than a very distinctive island wine with electric energy.
-Enough electricity to, well,…jolt you!
+It is hard to put into words because I can’t compare Listán Negro to anything other than a very distinctive island wine with electric energy.
+Enough electricity to, well, jolt you!

 Goodbye Tenerife